Differentiating frictionally locked asperities from kinematically coupled zones

-The observation equation is set in the following manner.
-The medium is approximated by a half-space homogeneous isotropic Poisson solid with the fault geometry of the Japan integrated velocity structure model version 1~\citep{koketsu2009proposal,koketsu2012japan}.
+During the evaluation of slip deficit and stress (eqs.~\ref{eq:sdi_obseq} and \ref{eq:slip2traction}) in our locking inversion, the medium is approximated by a half-space homogeneous isotropic Poisson solid with the fault geometry of the Japan Integrated Velocity Structure Model version 1~\citep{koketsu2009proposal,koketsu2012japan}.
 The approximated ground surface of the half space is set at sea level.
-In this half-space model, we assume a stiffness of 40 GPa when computing stressing rates, supposing typical shear wave speeds around 3.5 km/sec and mass densities around 3 g/cm${}^3$, although coupling and locking inversions do not require specific values of stiffness.
-For simplicity, slip deficits \add{across the plate boundary }are approximated to be parallel to the constant subduction direction of N55$^\circ$W. The value of $V_{\rm pl}$ here refers to the plate model of MORVEL2010~\citep{demets2010geologically}, acquired from that plate model along the trough axis and extrapolated along subduction, which is around 7 cm/yr.
+In the half-space model, we assume a stiffness of 40 GPa when computing stressing rates, supposing typical shear wave speeds around 3.5 km/sec and mass densities around 3 g/cm${}^3$, although coupling and locking inversions do not require specific values of stiffness.
+For simplicity, slip deficits across the plate boundary are approximated to be parallel to the nominal subduction direction of N55$^\circ$W. The value of $V_{\rm pl}$ here refers to the plate model of MORVEL2010~\citep{demets2010geologically}, acquired from that plate model along the trough axis and extrapolated along subduction, which is around 7 cm/yr.

-The assumption of half-space homogeneous elasticity is obviously inaccurate, so we have checked Green's function errors (Appendix \ref{subsec:appresult}).
-In the benchmark test of Appendix \ref{subsec:appresult}, we have employed displacement Green's function by \citet{hori2021high}, which \remove{possesses high fidelity to}\add{is based on} the Japan integrated velocity structure model version 1, accounting for topography, elastic heterogeneity, and the roundness of the earth.
-We confirmed the half-space and high-fidelity models led to similar results in coupling inversions, although differences appear in the absolute values of coupling and the coupling pattern at the eastern edge of the Nankai subduction zone.
-Because the open source code of \citet{hori2021high} does not include traction Green's function, our locking inversions use the half-space model only.
-The checkerboard tests\add{ on slip deficit resolution} for the same data are shown in Extended Data Figure 6 of \citet{yokota2016seafloor}, so we skip the checkerboard test.
+The assumption of half-space homogeneous elasticity \remove{is obviously inaccurate}\add{could produce model bias in the surface displacement and the fault stress}, so we have checked Green's function errors (\ref{subsec:appresult}).
+In the benchmark test of \ref{subsec:appresult}, we have employed the displacement Green's function developed and distributed by \citet{hori2021high}, which is based on the Japan Integrated Velocity Structure Model version 1, accounting for topography, elastic heterogeneity, and the roundness of the earth.
+We confirmed that the half-space and high-fidelity models led to similar results in coupling inversions, although differences exist in the absolute values of coupling as well as in the coupling pattern at the eastern edge of the Nankai subduction zone.
+Our locking inversion is limited to half-space analysis as the traction Green's function is not included in \citet{hori2021high}.
+The resolution tests have been conducted by \citet{yokota2016seafloor} for the coupling inversion of the same data for the same study area~\citep[Extended Data Figure 6 in][]{yokota2016seafloor}, and we do not repeat them.